 Mountain tundra covered by heathers with crowberry, characterised by Arctus alpine, Rhodonendron kamtschaticum, Rhododendron aurea, Loiseleuria procumbens, Motley-grass meadows with Calamagrostis Landsdorffii, Anemone villosissima, Geranium erianthum.
 Wetlands including lakes, rivers and swamps sedges (Carex sp) cotton grass (Eriophorum sp), willows (Salix sp), sphagnum (Sphagnum sp) and coastal eco systems characterized by Senecio pseudoarnica, Leymus mollis, Ammodenia peploides and Mertensia simplicissima.

 There are six endemic species and/or subspecies of birds such as the ancient murrelet.
 Twenty five of the bird species found here are listed in the Russian Red Data Book as threatened or endangered.
-There has been a total of 203 bird species recorded from the Island many of these are vagrants.
-A number of the species recorded are migratory species coming annually to the island to breed.
-There are 19 species of seabird nest annually along the rocky cliffs with an estimated total population of over 1 million birds.
+There have been a total of 203 bird species recorded from the islands and many of these are vagrants.
+A number of the species recorded are migratory species coming annually to the islands to breed.
+Ninteen species of seabirds nest annually along the rocky cliffs with an estimated total population of over 1 million birds.